SHOWING 1 - 1 OF 1 RESULTS

-The purpose of advance military pay must be for PCS related expenses that exceed the Dislocation Allowance you will receive for your PCS.
+Advance pay must be used for authorized PCS related expenses that exceed the Dislocation Allowance you will receive for your PCS.
 The maximum amount payable is three (3) months base pay less deductions.
 The normal repayment schedule is 12 months.
 In cases of financial hardship, the repayment can be extended to a maximum of 24 months with Commander's approval.
-If you take advance pay, you'll need to adjust your budget accordingly to accommodate the repayment back to AF.
-The best thing to do is look at all of your moving entitlements and your regular entitlements and develop a PCS budget.
-Plan My Move within this website allows you to develop a customized budget.

 Dislocation Allowance (DLA)

-Electric and Gas -- Depending on credit history, a deposit of $150 may be required and is refundable after one year of satisfactory payments.
+Electric and Gas -- Depending on credit history, a deposit of $150 or more may be required and is refundable after one year of satisfactory payments.
 Persons with previous accounts may be handled differently.
-In comparison, the cost of using electricity has increased by 20% across the U.S. in the past two years; Columbia has only increased by 9.4%.
+Electric is the preferred method of cooling and heating homes in Columbia because it is cheaper than gas.
+South Carolina is not known for extremely cold temperatures, but the summer heat can bring on costly utility bills.
 It's not uncommon to find a home that uses gas as their primary source of heat and some are actually all gas; therefore, make sure you ask the question before you rent or buy and be sure you are willing to pay the extra cost that the comfort of gas brings.

 Water -- There is a $40-55 fee for a new account.